Gebre Meskel Lalibela: Biography

-King Lalibela was born in Bugna in 1162, at a town called either Adefa or Roha (it was later renamed Lalibela after him).
-A swarm of bees was said to have surrounded him at his birth, which his mother took as a sign of his future reign as Emperor of Ethiopia.
+The life of Lalibela is recorded in his hagiography, Gadla Lalibela.
+According to the source, King Lalibela was born in 1162, at a town called Roha (it was later renamed Lalibela after him).
+He was the son of Jan Seyoum, the governor of Bugna in the province of Lasta.
+His mother's name was Kirwerna who was a housemaid in the service of Jan Seyoum.
+When she became pregnant by him, Jan Seyoum became angry and Kirwerna decided to flee to a place called Roha, where she gave birth to Lalibela.
+A swarm of bees was said to have surrounded him at his birth, which his mother took as a sign of his future power.
 Accordingly he was named "Lalibela", meaning "the bees recognise his sovereignty" in Old Agaw.
-Tradition states that he went into exile due to the hostility of his uncle Tatadim and his brother king Kedus Harbe, and was almost poisoned to death by his half-sister.
+Because of this prophecy, he was eventually forced into exile due to the hostility of his uncle Tatadim and his brother Kedus Harbe, who was rightful sovereign.
+He left for Jerusalem where he remained for many years, upon returning to Ethiopia, he married Meskel Kibra.
+However, as Harbe was intent on killing him, he was again forced to flee from Lasta with his wife.

 Rise to Power

+Ultimately Lalibela did seize the throne, but it is not known how he was able to achieve this.
+His Gadla does not explain how he rose to power.
 Because Lalibela came to power during his brother's lifetime, Taddesse Tamrat suspects that he took the crown by force of arms.